 Given that in America alone, people are listening to over 32 hours of music a week, you shouldn’t wait to create your brand soundtrack (Nielsen, 2017).
 Take it from retailers like Nike and H&M, to food moguls like McDonald’s and KFC.
-These are the brands that have begun to incorporate music into their brand identity by utilizing one of the largest companies in music streaming: Spotify.
+These are the brands that have begun to incorporate music into their brand identity and brand community by utilizing one of the largest companies in music streaming: Spotify.

 Spotify allows brands to create verified profiles with branded playlists – a playlist created by the brand, for the customers.
 It’s no surprise these popular brands want to appropriate popular music to better align themselves with consumers personally and emotionally.
 The problem is, there’s more you need to consider than the catchiness of the song.

 Brand Personality Is Important.
 Every Brand Has One and So Does Yours.

 Whether you’re a person or an organization, ask yourself: what is my brand personality?
 You may be a performer, provider, idealist, or nurturer.
 Whatever it is, this defines you.

 By utilizing the Big Five dimensions of personality, brands can ask themselves the same question.
 They can decide on the levels of extraversion, agreeableness, conscientiousness, emotional stability and intellect they want their brand to hold.
 This allows brands to form a character that consumers can relate to and connect with in the brand community.

 We all know that brand personalities aren’t new, but they aren’t always leveraged to their utmost potential.
 Playlists give brands a new way to exhibit their personality.
 If you want your brand to be hip and trendy, look at KFC’s latest campaign in France.